dprojects/covid-19-data-test/README.md

 # Description

-Useful for data testing.
-Shows if any value for confirmed, deaths and recovered has lower next value, e.g. for "Poland" at date "2020-3-18" is 13 recovered and next day at "2020-3-19" there is only 1 recovered.
+Useful for data testing, shows invalid values, e.g. for "Poland" at date "2020-3-18" is 13 recovered and next day at "2020-3-19" there is only 1 recovered.

+The idea behind this tool is very simple.
+Just set last value as max and search all higher values (invalid) and shift the max if value is lower (valid).

+So to use this tool, make sure the last value is valid.

 # Install